 Women in Belmont County History

 In honor of Women's History Month, we are highlighting the women who have shaped the history of Belmont County.
-From plucky pioneer heroines to modern women breaking barriers in their fields, these ladies are an important part of Belmont County's story.
-You can learn more about these women and other influential natives of Belmont County by visiting the museum when it reopens for the season on April 6, 2021.
+From plucky pioneer heroines to modern women breaking barriers in their fields, these ladies are essential to Belmont County's story.
+You can learn more about these women and other influential natives of Belmont County by visiting the museum when it reopens for the season on April 13, 2023.

 Betty Zane- Revolutionary War Heroine